noynaert/act102handouts/10_Bootstrap/Bootstrap_020_Alpha_Beta.md

 ## Stable

 Stable releases should be ready for public use.
 There should be no significant bugs.
 All the features should be working as advertised.
 Generally the developer will supply technical support.

+## What version should you use?

+If you are working on a team, it is important that all members of the team work on the same version.
+If software is going to be released for public use, it should be done with the latests stable version.
+Sometimes a business will have a standard that is an older model.
+They are willing to forgo some of the later features to stay with a version that they are familiar with and that works for them.

+If you get to chose a version, then it is usually best to pick the latest stable version.

+Sometimes developers will use a late-beta or RC version because they expect the stable version to be released before their product is released, but this can be risky.